alex-eyk/properties-provider/README.md

 # properties-provider
-Library for easily loading properties files and working with files in a directory with a .jar file
+The library can help you load properties files and work with files from a directory with a .jar file.

 ## Loading .properties files
 ### 1. Create class
-First, you need to create a class with the same fields that will be in the .properties file.
+First, you need to create a class with the same fields that the .properties file contains.
 Example:
 ```java
     @PropertiesPath("jarpath:/config.properties")
     public class Config {